-All of the ingredients used in the Neuropathy Support Formula have been shown to reduce the symptoms and discomfort of neuropathy.
-In addition to the three active ingredients, the supplement contains a number of herbal extracts and vitamins that also help minimize nerve pain or pain in general.
+The ingredients used in Nerve Renew have been shown in real-world clinical studies to reduce the symptoms and pain of neuropathy.
+In addition to the 3 active ingredients, the supplement contains a number of herbs and essential vitamins that also help minimize nerve pain or pain in general.

 The product contains vitamin B2 and vitamin B6, both of which help promote nerve health, particularly in small doses.
-Two capsules contain 8mg of vitamin B6, which is 400% of the recommended daily value.
-Two capsules also contain 8 mg of vitamin B2, which is 480% of the recommended daily value.
+Two capsules contain 8mg of vitamin B6, which is 400% of the recommended daily value, and 8 mg of vitamin B2, which is 480% of the recommended daily value.

-The Herbal extracts used includes Feverfew, Passionflower and Skullcap Extract.
+The herbal blend includes Feverfew, Passionflower, Oat straw extract and Skullcap Extract.
 Feverfew, a flower in the daisy family, has been shown to minimize pain and inflammation in number of clinical studies.
-Passionflower extract can help reduce anxiety and stress and skullcap extract helps to calm the nerves.
+Passionflower extract can help reduce anxiety and stress and skullcap extract helps to calm and renew the nerves.

-Another ingredient in the formula is Oat Straw Extract.
-If you’ve ever bathed in oatmeal to relieve itchiness, you know that oats can successfully soothe and calm itching skin.
-Oat straw has a number of other benefits too.
+Another ingredient, Oat Straw Extract has numerous benefits including relieving itchiness and tingling.
+If you’ve ever bathed in oatmeal to relieve itchiness, you know that oats can easily soothe and calm itching skin.

 How Does It Work?

-These active ingredients have been shown to have a positive effect on nerve pain.
+These active ingredients have demonstrated in clinical studies to have a positive effect on nerve pain.
 B vitamins and Alpha Lipoic Acid have been shown time and again to ease nerve pain.
-But there’s one problem with many of the B vitamin and ALA supplements available.
+But there’s one problem with common B vitamin and ALA supplements that are available.

 The Problem Is Bioavailability

 It’s difficult for the body to absorb certain forms of B vitamins.
 For example, many nerve pain supplements use thiamine, a type B1 vitamin.
 The human body doesn’t absorb thiamine as well as it should.
-That means that even in high doses, a lot of the vitamin passes out of the body without providing any benefit.
+That means that even in high doses, a lot of the vitamin goes straight through body without providing any benefit.

-Benfotiamine - A better version of Vitamin B1
+1. Benfotiamine - A more bioavailable form of Vitamin B1